 Oakland County

 Feb.
-14: The Good Lord’s Work: A Celebration of African American Music at Christ Church Cranbrook
+13: And I Saw A New Heaven: A Celebration of African American Music at Christ Church Cranbrook

 Oak Park

 Feb.
-21: Party for Langston at the Oak Park Public Library
+5: STEAM in Black History at the Oak Park Public Library

 Orchard Lake